uherting/RaspbianPrep4Inst/README.md

 * You might want to turn on the "a" flag of the first partition on the target device if you write to a SSD.
 My Raspberry Pi did not want to boot at one point of time as the flag was not set.
+* The time I wanted to resize the file system on a SSD I had the problem that fdisk showed the new size but df did not.
+I applied "resize2fs -d 32 /dev/sda2" and the problem was solved.